 It’s no secret that starting around age 25, the body’s natural ability to make collagen begins to decrease.
 As collagen production slows, you may notice your skin looks more wrinkled and less firm.
 While it’s tempting to go to your favorite beauty store and buy a fancy moisturizer that contains collagen, it turns out the molecules are actually too large to be absorbed by skin, so while your face may be getting a dose of hydration, it’s not getting any of the benefits of collagen.
-One way your body can increase its collagen intake, however, is by eating or drinking it.
+One way your body can increase its collagen intake, however, is by eating or drinking collagen foods.

 Collagen is a protein found in our tissue, and it can help the skin stay elastic.
-We talked to three registered dietitians about the best collagen-rich foods you can buy anywhere.
+We talked to three registered dietitians about the best collagen foods you can buy anywhere.
 The best part?
 Some can probably be found in your kitchen right now.

 Bone broth gets a lot of love when it comes to talking about collagen.
 It’s made by boiling animal bones to extract the minerals and collagen.
 “Bone broth is one of the most nutrient-dense foods.
 It's a rich source of replenishing minerals, hydrating electrolytes and one of the best sources of the protein, collagen!”
 Anna Bohnengel, RD, and co-founder of Alavita Nutrition, tells Lively.
 It does take a long time to make, but there are some great store-bought options available, too.

 Speaking of store-bought options, consider giving our Bone Broth Collagen a try!
 It's crafted with USDA Organic bones that are simmered slowly to extract the maximum amount of nutrients.
 The bones are either sourced from grass-fed, pasture-raised cattle or free-range chickens.
 They offer 9g of protein.